 Notable Portfolio Changes:

-As of 3/31/2018, the securities mentioned comprised the Matthews Asia Dividend Fund in the following percentages: Nitori Holdings Co., Ltd. 2.7%; Minth Group, Ltd. 4.0% and Fanhua, Inc. 1.0%.
-The Fund held no positions in Midea Group Co., Ltd. or Kweichow Moutai Co., Ltd. Current and future portfolio holdings are subject to risk.
+As of June 30, 2020, the securities mentioned comprised the Matthews Asia Dividend Fund in the following percentages: China Tourism Group Duty Free Corp., Ltd. A Shares, 3.8%; Eiken Chemical Co., Ltd., 0.2%; Pharmaron Beijing Co., Ltd. H Shares, 0.4%; BOC Aviation, Ltd., 1.2%.
+The Fund held no positions in NTT DoCoMo.
+Inc. Current and future portfolio holdings are subject to change and risk.

 There is no guarantee that a company will pay or continue to increase dividends.